yamagh/ValidationHelper/README.md

 This component is validator to verify entity in OutSystems.
 If you use this component, you can validate without implement logic of validations.

+## Detailed description

+When storing an entity in a database, it is important in the system to verify that the data it has is correct.
+The timing of validation may be client-side, business logic, just before persisting in the database, etc., but this component allows you to manage many validations in one place.

 ## How to use

 There are two things to do.